 Maximizing your light use

 You have to pay close attention when setting up your lights - just hanging them up simply won't do.
 Follow the below criteria to maximize your light use and results.
 First, make some decisions about how much light to use.
 For plants less than thirty inches tall, you can calculate accordingly: multiply together the length and width to get the total square footage).
 Then take this amount and divide it by your lamp's wattage.
 For instance, if you have a five-by-five room, it's 25 square feet.
 If your lamp is 1000 watts, divide that by 25 square feet, and you'll get 40 watts per square foot.
 Pay attention to the result: anything more than 35 watts per square foot is fine for plants of this size.
-Make sure to download my free marijuana grow bible at this link and grow like a pro!

 If the level of light is upwards of 65 watts per square foot, you should look into increasing the size of your growing area, then add a new light to the new growing area.
 This is better than simply adding an extra light to the original growing area because it instead doubles both the growing area and the yield.
 If you're using more than 65 watts per square foot, then you're wasting light and should add more plants and expand your growing area.